invesdwin/invesdwin-context-julia/README.md

 Assertions.assertThat(result).isEqualTo("Hello World!");
 ```

-For more elaborate examples of the R script integration, have a look at the `invesdwin-context-r-optimalf` module or the test cases in `invesdwin-context-r-runtime-contract` which are executed in each individual runtime module test suite.
+For more elaborate examples of the R script integration, have a look at the test cases in `invesdwin-context-julia-runtime-contract` which are executed in each individual runtime module test suite.

 ## Avoiding Bootstrap

-If you want to use this project without the overhead of having to initialize a [invesdwin-context](https://github.com/subes/invesdwin-context) bootstrap with its spring-context and module configuration, you can disable the bootstrap with the following code before using any scripts:
+If you want to use this project without the overhead of having to initialize a [invesdwin-context](https://github.com/invesdwin/invesdwin-context) bootstrap with its spring-context and module configuration, you can disable the bootstrap with the following code before using any scripts:

 ```java
 de.invesdwin.context.PlatformInitializerProperties.setAllowed(false);
 ```

 The above configuration options for the invidiual runtimes can still be provided by setting system properties before calling any script.
-An example for all of this can be found at: [ScriptingWithoutBootstrapMain.java](https://github.com/subes/invesdwin-context/blob/master/tests/otherproject-noparent-bom-test/src/main/java/com/otherproject/scripting/ScriptingWithoutBootstrapMain.java)
+An example for all of this can be found at: [ScriptingWithoutBootstrapMain.java](https://github.com/invesdwin/invesdwin-context/blob/master/tests/otherproject-noparent-bom-test/src/main/java/com/otherproject/scripting/ScriptingWithoutBootstrapMain.java)

 ## Recommended Editors

 For working with R we recommend using [StatET](http://www.walware.de/goto/statet) if you are mainly using Eclipse.
-The included editor suffices if you only run the scripts using `invesdwin-context-r`.
-So no complicated R setup with eclipse is needed, just install the plugin from the marketplace and run your scripts with `invesdwin-context-r-runtime-rcaller` (add this module as a `test` scope dependency) during development to get R console output as you are used to from an interactive R shell (you also need to add a dependecy to the type `test-jar` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.r.runtime.contract.IScriptTaskRunnerR` to `DEBUG` on your own).
-The actual deployment distribution can choose a different runtime then as a hard dependency (again see the `invesdwin-context-r-optimalf` module as an example for this).
-For experimenting with R it might be interesting to use [RStudio](https://www.rstudio.com/) as a standalone development environment.
-It supports a nice variable viewer and has a nice integration of the R documentation, which helps a lot during R learning and development.
-It also comes with a comfortable debugger for R scripts.
+The included editor suffices if you only run the scripts using `invesdwin-context-julia`.
+So no complicated R setup with eclipse is needed, just install the plugin from the marketplace and run your scripts with `invesdwin-context-julia-runtime-jajub` (add this module as a `test` scope dependency) during development to get Julia console output as you are used to from an interactive Julia shell (you also need to add a dependecy to the type `test-jar` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.r.runtime.contract.IScriptTaskRunnerR` to `DEBUG` on your own).
+The actual deployment distribution can choose a different runtime then as a hard dependency.
+For experimenting with Julia it might be interesting to use [Juno](https://junolab.org/) as a standalone development environment.
+It supports a nice variable viewer and has a nice integration of the Julia documentation, which helps a lot during Julia learning and development.
+It also comes with a comfortable debugger for Julia scripts.

 ## More Programming Languages